jarrodconnolly/fortis-dungeon-master/README.md

 ## Features

-- Character creation and management
+- Character creation
-- Dungeon exploration
+- Map creation
 - Combat with monsters
+- Treasure collection
+- Basic game mechanics and rules

 - Persistent data storage using [Lowdb](https://github.com/typicode/lowdb)
-- Basic game mechanics and rules
+  - Had some features that looked helpful for this project.
+  - JSON file based
+  - auto-in-memory for unit tests.
 - Simple RESTful API for interaction
-- Basic error handling and validation
+- Error handling and validation
-- Basic unit tests for core functionality
+- Unit tests for core components
+  - Tests use built-in Node.js testing framework
-- Basic logging for debugging and monitoring
+- Structured logging for debugging and monitoring
+  - Pretty logs for development
+- CLI client for testing and interaction
+  - CLI is rougher and not as polished as the API, but it allows for quick testing and interaction with the game server.

+## Features.next

+- Websocket API for realtime interactions
+  - DM story messages
+  - Visual updates as other players take actions
+- CLI needs Quality of Life improvements
+  - Using long UUID for everything is rough.
+  - Improve error handling and user feedback in the CLI.
+- Proper error classes, handle what errors clients see better
+- Game join codes: Allow players to join games using unique codes
+- Player management: Track which players are in which games (currently only the game knows)
+- Clean up API parameters.
+Query Param, Post Body, Path Param
+- API documentation: Generate OpenAPI documentation for the API endpoints
+- Observability: Metrics, tracing

 ## Design